Agenda

 Break

-Analysis: Oxford Debate: This house proposes that by 2030 the Client Services Director will be the most important person in an agency
+Analysis: Oxford Debate - This house proposes that by 2030 the Client Services Director will be the most important person in an agency

 AI is developing so rapidly right now that the next few years will see untold change to how agencies operate and function.
 AI and tech will revolutionise research, data, insight, strategy, strategy development, creative and production, but can a machine ever replace the humble Account Manager/Director?
 We hear from client services team about why they can’t be replaced by technology and the platforms who say they can.